ROSE Online

+History

+When Triggersoft stopped developing the game in 2007, the rights of ROSE Online were sold to 2 different companies which went on to develop and publish their own versions of the game for different regions (Japan and North America/Europe).

-Gravity Interactive developed and published a version of the game known as naROSE for 3 North American and 40 European countries, up until all of their games and services to the European regions were terminated on May 25, 2018.
-On February 11, 2019, Warportal Gravity Interactive shut down the game entirely, while several private servers continued to run.
-As of September 16, 2021, the development and publishing of ROSE Online for this region was taken over by Rednim Games.
-At that time, Rednim Games predicted the launch to still be 'many more months' in the future.
+The North American/European region was served by Gravity Interactive, who developed and published a version of the game known as naROSE.
+They serviced 3 North American countries and 40 European countries, up until all of their games and services to the European regions were terminated on May 25, 2018.
+Gravity Interactive (also known by their website name "Warpportal") shut down the game entirely on February 11, 2019.
+As of September 2021, the development and publishing of ROSE Online for this region was taken over by Rednim Games.
+ROSE Online was relaunched on December 13th, 2022 into early access.

-Starting in 2013, another branch of the game known as jROSE was exclusively developed for the Japanese market by ROSE Online Japan.
+Japan was served by another branch of the game known as jROSE, exclusively developed for the Japanese market by ROSE Online Japan since 2013.
 Despite major financial difficulties, culminating in the studio filing for bankruptcy in 2020, they still promised to keep developing and publishing updates to the game in 2019.

 Gameplay

-ROSE Online is a free roaming typical level-up based MMORPG featuring anime inspired graphics and "a very cute game environment in comparison to many other titles on the market."
+ROSE Online is a free roaming typical level-up based MMORPG featuring anime inspired graphics and "a very cute game environment" in comparison to other titles on the market.
 Players fight monsters, gain character levels, obtain new skills and find equipment to prepare themselves for future battles.
 Players travel to different planets and explore new environments as well as battle other players and declare wars against other clans.
 The game features its own in-game economy which is directly controlled by players.
 Supply and demand can change each day so it is up to the player to seize the opportunity.

-In addition to leveling through the method of acquiring experience points leading to a level after the defeat of a monster, a character may also aid their leveling experience with the use of Quests.
-Quests are initiated after speaking to a NPC.
+In addition to leveling through the method of acquiring experience points leading to a level after the defeat of a monster, a character may also aid their leveling experience with the use of quests, which are initiated after speaking to a NPC.
 Some quests are given a time limit so the character must complete the quest to be eligible for a reward.
-A reward may be constituted of material items and is usually accompanied with an experience point reward and a money reward (the in-game currency is called Zulie).
+A reward may be constituted of material items and is usually accompanied by an experience point reward and a money reward (the in-game currency is called Zulie).
 Rewards from quests are affected by the amount of charm a character has.

-There are three types of items, to which the inventory is divided: Equipment, items characters may wear on their bodies; Consumable which consists of consumable items that may recover HP or MP, or perform an effect (i.e. dance, learn a skill, shoot fireworks, socket items), and Material which covers general miscellany, such as materials for crafting, gems, and ammunition for weapons that need them.
+There are three types of items, to which the inventory is divided: Equipment, items that characters may wear on their bodies; Consumable, which consists of consumable items that may recover HP or MP, or perform an effect (i.e. dance, learn a skill, shoot fireworks, socket items), and Material, which covers general miscellany, such as materials for crafting, gems, and ammunition for weapons that need them.

-Many items in the Equipment section of a player's Inventory can be altered by refining or by drilling them to put a gem into them:
+Many items in the Equipment section of a player's inventory can be altered by refining or by drilling them to put a gem into them: